 Stress tolerance is trainable.
 Stress inoculation means deliberately practicing stress response in low-stakes environments so you build capacity for high-stakes reality.
 A useful practice for high-pressure job stress relief: before a major board presentation, run through the session with a critical internal audience first.
 Before a difficult personnel conversation, rehearse the exchange with a trusted peer or coach.
 These controlled exposures build the physiological and cognitive pathways you’ll need under real pressure.

 Additionally, cognitive reframing and breathing exercises are documented technical skills, not optional wellness perks.
 Deep breathing activates the parasympathetic nervous system, reducing heart rate and increasing oxygen delivery to the prefrontal cortex [6].
-Reframing stress as “energizing” rather than “threatening” has been shown in research by Jamieson and colleagues to reduce negative physiological reactivity and improve performance under pressure [6].
+Research by Jamieson, Mendes, and Nock found that reframing stress as “energizing” rather than “threatening” reduces negative physiological reactivity and improves performance under pressure [7].
 These aren’t feelings — they’re trainable responses.

 How to implement stress management strategies for leaders in your actual role